Flag for United Kingdom

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in Darlington.
+The animation shows what the eclipse approximately looked like in Darlington.
 Stages and times of the eclipse are outlined below.
-All times are local time (GMT) for Darlington.
+All times were local time (GMT) for Darlington.

 TimePhaseEventDirectionAltitude